-- m.
-The Committee on International Education The Committee on International Education is composed of three members of the faculty (each from a different department), one of whom will serve as chair, and the director of education abroad, dean for international students and global engagement (voted by the faculty November 2015), and registrar, ex officio.
+1. The Committee on International Education The Committee on International Education is composed of three members of the faculty (each from a different department), one of whom will serve as chair, and the director of education abroad, dean for international students and global engagement (voted by the faculty November 2015), and registrar, ex officio.
 The term for the faculty members of the committee is three years.
 Members of the committee and the committee's chair are appointed by the Committee of Six.
 The committee shapes policies and procedures for evaluating and approving study-abroad programs for Amherst students.
-The members maintain and review a list of college-approved study-abroad programs, review student petitions for study-abroad programs that are not already on the college-approved list, review student evaluations of all international educational programs, facilitate communication between the faculty and the director of education abroad to aid in advising, and consult with the director to identify new opportunities for international experiences and to facilitate student participation in them. - n.
+The members maintain and review a list of college-approved study-abroad programs, review student petitions for study-abroad programs that are not already on the college-approved list, review student evaluations of all international educational programs, facilitate communication between the faculty and the director of education abroad to aid in advising, and consult with the director to identify new opportunities for international experiences and to facilitate student participation in them.
+The committee reviews applications for the faculty exchange with Doshisha University (the Amherst-Doshisha Professorship) and makes recommendations to Amherst's dean of the faculty (voted by the faculty, April 4, 2017).

+m.
 The Faculty Lecture Committee The Faculty Lecture Committee is composed of three members, each serving initially for two years.
 The chair is typically chosen from among the returning members of the committee and serves for a third year.
-This committee arranges the program of college lectures, including those provided by specially endowed lecture funds. - o.
+This committee arranges the program of college lectures, including those provided by specially endowed lecture funds.

+n.
 The Library Committee The Library Committee is composed of three members of the faculty, one chosen annually by the Committee of Six, serving for three-year terms, two students, and the librarian of the college, ex officio.
 The committee chooses its chair and secretary each year.
 Its membership should include one representative each from the humanities, the social sciences and the natural sciences.
 One of the three faculty members is appointed by the Committee of Six to serve also as the faculty member on the Archives Committee.
 The purpose of the committee is to discuss and to recommend policies concerning the library's collections and services.